-Rank Location SP Μ Amount Brief Rationale 0001 ALL 02 01 \$2,000.00 We need to update our media holdings.
-As the college moves to streaming video content and online journal access, we need to ensure that we have access to the titles we use often in our classes.
-0002 ALL 01 01 \$234.00 "Teaching Philosophy" is a journal produced by the APA that addresses the special pedagogical challenges in our discipline.
+Rank Location SP M Amount Brief Rationale 0001 ALL 04 08 \$200.00 We request funds for an official SRJC tablecloth so that we can participate in campus initiatives and tabling opportunities with a professional presence.
+0001 ALL 00 00 \$0.00 0023 ALL 02 06 \$2,000.00 We need to update our media holdings.
+As the college moves to streaming video content and online journal access, we need to ensure that we have access to the titles we use often in our classes and that our students can access these materials with no additional costs to themselves.
+0024 ALL 01 01 \$234.00 "Teaching Philosophy" is a journal produced by the APA that addresses the special pedagogical challenges in our discipline.
 It is extremely helpful to faculty in maintaining currency and serving our diverse student body